The 4-Dimensional Light Bulb Theorem: The light bulb theorem for

 \emph{Step 1B.} Via an isotopy fixing $R\cap U$, $R$ can be isotoped to be transverse to each $S^2\times S^1\times u$ except for $u=-9, -6, 6, 9$.
 As $u$ increases, $p$ local minima (with respect to $u$) appear at $u=-9$, $p$ saddles appear at $u= -6$, $R\cap S^2\times S^1\times u$ is connected for $u\in (-6,6)$, $q$ saddles appear when $u=6$ and $q$ local maxima appear when $u=9$.

 8pt

 \emph{Proof.} This is the analogy of the normal form of \cite{KSS} in our setting, stated in the smooth category.
+See \cite{CKS} pages 6-8 for a modern proof of \cite{KSS}.
+Swenton \cite{Sw} more or less shows uniqueness the normal form up to a certain set of moves.

-Here is a brief outline.
+What follows is a brief outline of the proof in our setting.
 In the usual manner $R$ can be isotoped so that it is transverse to each $\stwosone\times u$ except for $u=-9, 0, 9$ where local minima, saddles, local maxima respectively appear.
-Up to smoothing of corners, the local minima (resp. maxima) correspond to the appearance of discs and the saddles correspond to the appearance of bands.
-After further isotopy we can assume that the bands are disjoint from each other, so for $\delta$ small, $R\cap S^2\times S^1\times \delta$ is the result of doing band sums to $R\cap S^2\times S^1\times -\delta$.
+As in the above papers, up to smoothing of corners, the local minima (resp. maxima) correspond to the appearance of discs and the saddles correspond to the appearance of bands.
+After further isotopy, as in Figure 1.3 \cite{CKS}, we can assume that the bands are disjoint from each other, so for $\delta$ small, $R\cap S^2\times S^1\times \delta$ is the result of doing band sums to $R\cap S^2\times S^1\times -\delta$.

 If $p$ (resp. $q$) is the number of local minima (resp. maxima), then since $\chi(R)=2$ the total number of saddles is $p+q$.
-Since $R$ is connected there exist $p$ bands such that the result of only doing band sums along these bands yields a connected curve.
-Push these bands to $\stwosone\times-6$ and push the remaining bands to level to $\stwosone\times 6$.
+Since $R$ is connected there exist $p$ bands such that the result of only doing these band sums to the curves corresponding to $R\cap S^2\times S^1\times -\delta$ yield a connected curve.
+Push these bands to $\stwosone\times-6$ and push the remaining bands to $\stwosone\times 6$.
 8pt

 In what follows we let $C_u$ denote the \emph{core curve} i.e. the component of $R\cap \stwosone\times u$ which is transverse to $S^2\times z_0\times u$, $u\neq -6, 6$.
 Define $C_{-6}=\lim_{t\to-6_-}C_t$.
 We abuse terminology by calling a \emph{core curve} such a curve $C$ without specifying $u$.
 After band sliding we can assume that all the bands at $u=-6$ have one end that attaches to the core curve.